lingnand/lynnard.github.io/source/_posts/2013-11-05-building-a-vim-like-xmonad-prompt-task-groups-topical-workspaces-float-styles-and-more.markdown

 *Note: the original tiled tab groups seem to have a few bugs to prevent consistent redrawing of the tablines.
 If you encounter any such problems you can contact me for a fix*

-A preview of the effect
+A preview of the effect:

 ->![](images/xmonad/splitter.png)<-